modelon-community/impact-client-python/docs/source/quick_start.rst

 An example of setting up and executing a series of simulations on a server and returning the plot trajectories::

-   from modelon.impact.client import Client, Range
+   from modelon.impact.client import Client, Range, Enumeration

    client = Client(url=<impact-domain>) # url is optional; defaults to on-prem OR "https://impact.modelon.cloud"
    workspace = client.create_workspace(<workspace-name>)